 While staff’s goal had been to save the trees, which were planted about 30 years ago, it was determined that this was not possible.

 It was also determined that when new trees were planted, a better method would be employed.

 Rather than individual tree pits, as was used in the past, this planting method involves building a linear trench below the sidewalk.
 The trench is then filled with “structural soil”, which is a blend of soil and angular aggregate.
 (See photos and diagram below.)

 This system provides a firm foundation for the sidewalk, while creating a much larger space for the trees’ root systems.
 This leads to happier and healthier trees.

-On April 19, 2021, the two root-bound trees were removed and work to build a linear trench system was begun.
+In April 2021, the two root-bound trees were removed and a linear trench system was constructed.